Private Client blog

 I have encountered a fair number of new enquiries recently where the obvious first step to take is to apply to enter a caveat at the Probate Registry.
 I, therefore, felt that it would be a topical yet timely reminder of what they are, why they can be useful, and how does one go about applying.

 I have heard caveats referred to as a “first line of defence” and an “abuse of process”.
-They are, or can be, both of those things, and much more.
+They are or can be, both of those things, and much more.

 In many cases (but not all), it will be necessary for an executor or administrator to apply for probate or for a grant of letters of administration where no valid will can be found.
 Caveats are only applicable where a grant is required to administer an estate.

 A caveat serves to place a temporary stop on the Probate Registrar issuing a probate application to the applicant.
-It lasts for an initial period of 6 months, and it can be renewed as you approach the expiry of the 6 month period.
+It lasts for an initial period of 6 months, and it can be renewed as you approach the expiry of the 6-month period.
 There is no limit to the number of times that you can renew a caveat.

 Caveats do not operate retrospectively.
-It follows that a caveat applied for after the issue of a grant will be of no effect or use to you.
+It follows that a caveat applied after the issue of a grant will be of no effect or use to you.

 Rule 44(1) of the Non-Contentious Probate Rules 1987 requires an applicant for a caveat to “show cause against the sealing of a grant”.
 A caveat is a notice to the Probate Registrar; it does not signify the commencement of court proceedings.